Open Bible Data Home About News OET Key

 ναὶ ναί, οὒ οὔ

-Here Jesus implies that a person is using the word yes to make a promise to say or do something and the word no to make a promise not to say or do something.
-If it would be helpful in your language, you could make this idea more explicit.
-Alternate translation: [‘yes I will’ or ‘no I will not’]
+Jesus implies that a person is using the word yes to make a promise to say or do something and the word no to make a promise not to say or do something.
+You could include this information if that would be helpful to your readers.
+Alternate translation: [Yes, I will’ or ‘No, I will not]

 Note 5 topic: figures-of-speech / explicit